datamllab/rlcard/docs/games.md

 ## Mahjong
 Mahjong is a tile-based game developed in China, and has spread throughout the world since 20th century.
-It is commonly played but 4 players.
+It is commonly played by 4 players.
 The game is played with a set of 136 tiles.
 In turn players draw and discard tiles until
 The goal of the game is to complete the leagal hand using the 14th drawn tile to form 4 sets and a pair.
 We revised the game into a simple version that all of the winning set are equal, and player will win as long as she complete forming 4 sets and a pair.
 Please refer the detail on [Wikipedia](https://en.wikipedia.org/wiki/Mahjong) or  [Baike](https://baike.baidu.com/item/麻将/215).